[Updated in October 2019]

 But there are some hurdles along the way.

 Kubernetes Challenges and Misconceptions

-Many organizations make the critical mistake of underestimating the level of effort involved in the configuration and additional development to adapt Kubernetes to their needs.
-Like Docker, it has many out-of-the-box features that create the impression of ease-of-use.
+Yet, many enterprises do still make the critical mistake of underestimating the level of effort involved in the configuration and additional development to adapt Kubernetes to their needs.
+Like Docker, Kubernetes has many default features that create the impression of ease-of-use.
 To the untrained eye, Kubernetes looks like it can be up and running in hours or days, but this is far from true for production environments where additional functionality is needed — security, high availability, disaster recovery, backups, and maintenance — everything you need to make Kubernetes “production-ready.”

 The result is that organizations that go the Kubernetes route quickly realize that they are unable to deliver it without bringing in skilled and costly external resources.

-The vendor community can help.
-However, many of the Kubernetes management solutions on the market today focus solely on providing a simplified user interface (UI) to ease deployment on any infrastructure.
-A pretty UI and infrastructure flexibility doesn’t solve the fundamental problem of creating a production-ready environment.
+Simplified user interface (UI).
+Some vendors focus mainly on the UI to ease deployment on any infrastructure.
+While a pretty UI is nice, it won’t solve the fundamental problem of creating a production-ready environment.
 You’re still getting the same open-source Kubernetes — a cluster that is ready for your experimentation but isn’t ready to run in production.

 Here are some of the most important things to keep in mind as you shop for the right Kubernetes platform, and some potential pitfalls to look out for.

-Production-readiness also means that the solution should handle all management tasks on the cluster.
-Automation here is key.
+- Full automation.
+The solution should handle all management tasks on the cluster.
 Automated backup, recovery, restore, etc. If it’s not automated, it falls to you to do it, which can quickly strain your resources and budget.